List of radio stations in Bosnia and Herzegovina

 Radio in Bosnia and Herzegovina was first officially introduced in 1945 by Radio Sarajevo.
 Out of total 193 radio stations, 171 of radiostations are broadcasting their radio programmes via FM & AM frequencies.
 The frequencies planned for the DAB and DAB + band are still not used.
 Broadcast licenses for all frequencies are assigned by state-level Communications Regulatory Agency of Bosnia and Herzegovina.

-Three public network radio services are funded through subscription (BH Radio 1, Federalni Radio, Radio RS) together with internet radio network operated by BHRT with 6 thematic radio channels.
-In terms of ownership, 3 radio stations are non-profit organizations, 9 radio stations in total are funded through subscription (Television licence) while 70 stations are local, municipal or regional public broadcasters which competes with 111 commercial broadcasters in BiH.
+Three public network radio services are funded through subscription (BH Radio 1, Federalni Radio, Radio Republike Srpske) together with internet radio network operated by the Radio and Television of Bosnia and Herzegovina (BHRT) with 6 thematic radio channels.
+In terms of ownership, 3 radio stations are non-profit organizations, 9 radio stations in total are funded through subscription (Television licence) while 70 stations are local, municipal or regional public broadcasters which competes with 111 commercial broadcasters in Bosnia and Herzegovina.

 The following is a list of radio stations in Bosnia and Herzegovina.